 - Shipping Fees for Remakes: TruSmile’s veneers aren’t quite as comfortable as some of their competitors, but this discomfort typically subsides with consistent wear.

 Do the Pros Outweigh the Cons?

 It all depends on your priorities.
-If you’re looking for affordable veneers backed by excellent customer support, TruSmile is worth considering.
+If you’re looking for affordable veneers from a reputable provider, TruSmile is worth considering.